-- □ Strip the insulation off of both ends of the 6" red wire to expose 1/4" of bare wire.
+- ☐ Strip the insulation off of both ends of the 6" red wire to expose 1/4" of bare wire.
 Pass the wire through the 1/2" diameter shrink tubing.
-Attach one end to the side lug on the fuse holder and then solder into place. - □ Pass the smooth edged line cord wire through the 1/2" diameter shrink tubing and attach to the end lug on the fuse holder, solder into place. - □ Slide the shrink tubing over the fuse holder covering both lugs.
+Attach one end to the side lug on the fuse holder and then solder into place. - ☐ Pass the smooth edged line cord wire through the 1/2" diameter shrink tubing and attach to the end lug on the fuse holder, solder into place. - □ Slide the shrink tubing over the fuse holder covering both lugs.
 Shrink the tubing for a snug fit.
-You may use a hair dryer, heat gun (at lowest setting or you will melt the tubing) or the heat emitting from your soldering iron (do not touch the tubing or the wires with the iron). - ☐ Mount the solder lug to the side panel using a 6-32 x 5/16" screw and 6-32 nut.
+You may use a hair dryer, heat gun (at lowest setting or you will melt the tubing) or the heat emitting from your soldering iron (do not touch the tubing or the wires with the iron).